 The Range Management Advisory Committee (RMAC) is an advisory body to the Board of Forestry & Fire Protection (‘Board’), statutorily authorized by Public Resources Code (PRC) § 741.
 A California range policy advisory body has existed in some form in the State since 1945, when the Board requested the appointment of the Range Improvement Advisory Committee (RIAC).
 The RIAC was established in 1946 to advise the Board on rangeland matters.
 In 1967 the RIAC was reconstructed and chartered with 11 voting members and nine non-voting technical consultants.
 The RIAC slipped into a period of dormancy and was reactivated and re-chartered as the RMAC in 1975.
 Legislation was introduced in 1984 to make the RMAC a statutory advisory body of the Board and the California Natural Resources Agency (CNRA).
 Additional legislation in 1996 expanded the advisory role to include the California Environmental Protection Agency (CalEPA) and the California Department of Food and Agriculture (CDFA).
 The Secretaries of the CNRA, CalEPA, and CDFA are required to notify, and encouraged to consult with, the RMAC on rangeland issues.

 The RMAC envisions a resilient rangeland landscape in California that provides a diversity of ecosystem services to support the state’s ecological and human health.
-To do so, the RMAC may consider issues related to California’s rangeland resourcesprovide recommendations on addressing them, facilitate strong relationships with local, state, and federal agencies and develop solutions that are based on environmental, social, and economic information that is current, data-driven, and considers diverse perspectives.
+To do so, the RMAC monitors the present status and trends in o California’s rangeland resources; provides recommendations to the Board and advised agencies addressing them; and works to facilitate strong relationships with local, state, and federal agencies, academic institutions, and other professional organizations to develop data-driven solutions based on the current scientific consensus around environmental, social, and economic management while considering the diverse perspectives of stakeholders in California.

 The RMAC reports on its activities in a variety of ways.
 The RMAC Strategic Plan (RMAC 2020) is a formal document that guides the activities and longer-term (5-year) goals of the RMAC and is revised on a 5-year cycle; the RMAC will revise its Strategic Plan in 2025.
 The RMAC conducts open meetings a minimum of four times per year (quarterly) to conduct RMAC business, although meetings generally occur 6 to 8 times per year.
 Meetings are utilized to transparently conduct RMAC business and may include reports on progress toward goals and objectives of the RMAC, final reports on RMAC endeavors or other range-related efforts, and other presentations or discussions on range-related issues and research.
 The RMAC Chair or Board staff also report on the RMAC’s activities via verbal updates at Board meetings throughout the year and will begin providing longer informational presentations on range-related issues under the purview of the Board in the coming 2025 year.